bd2kccd/bd2kccd.github.io/docs_src/index.md

 ## Tools and Software

-**causal-cmd** *(early release)* - a Java API and command line implementation of algorithms for performing causal discovery on big data.
+**causal-cmd** - a Java API and command line implementation of algorithms for performing causal discovery on Big Data.
 Use this software if you are interested incorporating analysis via a shell script or in a Java-based program.
 The software currently includes Fast Greedy Search (**FGS**) for continuous or discrete variables – an optimized version of Greedy Equivalence Search (**GES**) tested with datasets that contain as many as 1 million continuous variables, and Greedy Fast Causal Inference (**GFCI**) for continuous variables.

 - [Download the latest release i.e., causal-cmd-X.X.X-jar-with-dependencies.jar](https://ccd3.vm.bridges.psc.edu/nexus/content/repositories/releases/edu/cmu/causal-cmd/)
 - [Documentation for the big data enabled causal discovery algorithms](http://www.ccd.pitt.edu/wiki/index.php?title=Algorithm_Documentation)